 It’s easy to create a sales script.
 It’s hard to create an effective one.
 Scripted sales calls rarely generate a natural-sounding conversation that is flexible enough to speak to a customer’s unique pain points.

 To foster naturally flowing sales conversations, provide reps with an outline to build rapport first, then discover the prospect’s needs.
 Once a need is identified, map out the next step, like determining whether the rep should cover the solution on the same call or schedule a follow-up meeting.

 7. Show, Don’t Tell

-Prospects are easily turned off by empty words.
+Empty words easily turn prospects off.
 Make sure sales reps are delivering value on every call.
 Don’t just tell your prospect how great your products or services are – show them.

 Arming your sales team with: